Pickled Peppers, hot or sweet

 How to use these peppers

-Here is the first major picking from this year above, that is why there are no red or orange peppers.
-Some peppers turn from yellow to orange to red with age.
-Generally the hotter peppers are the oldest, red peppers.
+The above photo is the first major picking from this year, which is why there are no red or orange peppers.
+Some peppers turn from green to yellow to orange to red with age.
+Generally, the hottest peppers are the oldest, red peppers.

-These are all Hungarian Wax Peppers and a couple green bell peppers.
+These are all Hungarian Wax Peppers and a couple of green bell peppers.

-The Hungarian Wax have a similar heat level to jalapeños but can even be hotter.
+The Hungarian Wax peppers have a similar heat level to jalapeños but can even be hotter.

 What you need